coryleeio/simple-docker-demo/README.md

 ## Docker/Fig demo for OSX or Linux

-This demo shows how easy it can be to get started with docker in a distributed environment using fig for orchestration.
+This demo shows how easy it can be to get started with Docker in a distributed environment using Fig for orchestration.

 ### Tool setup for all environments